rtrouton/create_macos_recovery/README.md

 Example usage:

-If you have a macOS Mojave 10.14.x installer available, run this command:
+If you have a macOS Catalina 10.15.x installer available, run this command:

-`sudo /path/to/create_macos_recovery.sh "/Applications/Install macOS Mojave.app"`
+`sudo /path/to/create_macos_recovery.sh "/Applications/Install macOS Catalina.app"`

 This should replace the existing Recovery volume or partition with a fresh install, using the Recovery installation tools available from the macOS installer app.